tari-project/tari/RFC/src/RFC-0001_overview.md

 We can't have fast, cheap digital assets and also highly secure and decentralized currency tokens on a single system.

-Tari overcomes this constraint by building three layers:
+Tari overcomes this constraint by building two layers:

 1. A base layer that provides a public ledger of Tari coin transactions, secured by PoW to maximize security.
-2. A multiparty payment channel that allows funds to be sent to parties in the channel instantly, securely and with very low fees.
-3. A DAN that manages the state of digital assets.
+2. A DAN consisting of multiple independent sidechains that each manage the state of a digital asset.
 It is very fast and cheap, at the expense of decentralization.

 If required, the digital assets layer can refer back to the base layer to temporarily give up speed in exchange for increased security.
-This fallback is used to resolve consensus issues on the digital assets layer that may crop up from time to time as a result of the lower degree of decentralization.
+These commitments allow token owners to make attestations based on their asset state without relying completely on the sidechain infrastructure.
+Furthermore, this link to the base layer can be used to resolve consensus issues on the digital assets layer that may crop up from time to time as a result of the lower degree of decentralization.

 ### Base Layer